jkaewprateep/fakes_evidence_scenarios/README.md

 🦭💬 Prank calls and conversation calls can be identified by the ```continuity of the story```, ```action plan```, and ```effect result from the conversation```.
 When prank calls do not aims to create continuous action can create gaps or mistakes to ```provide benefits to third-party``` but prank calls can ```handled by an application``` and it aim to call intention only. </br>
 🐐💬 Sometimes the auto-machine working correctly and do not accept of ```parent gradients``` , we called ```parent gradients``` because it is twice the actions and sometimes they claim on identity of the account owner too. </br>

-🥺💬 The second cases is real and the first case is aligned on the same story, I speak only the truth *
+🥺💬 The second case is real and the first case is aligned on the same story, I speak only the truth *